Dental Hygienists: Helping You Maintain a Clean, Healthy Smile

 Other states allow dental hygienists to practice unsupervised in nursing homes, schools, community centers and other under- or non-served institutions that require oral health care.

-Most registered dental hygienists practice in private dental offices (general and specialized practices, such as periodontics or pediatrics).
+Most registered hygienists practice in private dental offices (general and specialized practices, such as periodontics or pediatrics).
 Others may work in the following settings:

 - Public health agencies, hospitals and community health clinics